OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 Get a clear and science-backed understanding of the environmental and socioeconomic status of any fishery, against any of the leading certification standards.
 We conduct Seafood Watch assessments, Marine Stewardship Council pre-assessments, and have developed our own Rapid Assessment methodologies.
 We are uniquely positioned to evaluate a fishery’s financial, environmental and social sustainability quickly and efficiently, helping to identify challenges and building the foundation for durable intervention.
 Learn more about:

 * [The Environmental Rapid Assessment (ERA)] (/what-we-do/services/environmental-rapid-assessment/): a publicly available tool for rapidly and affordably evaluating the environmental sustainability of wild capture fisheries.
-* [The Social Responsibility Assessment Tool for the Seafood Sector (SRA)] (/what-we-do/services/social-rapid-assessment/): useful as a diagnostic or rapid fishery assessment tool to assess risk of social issues.
+* [The Social Responsibility Assessment Tool for the Seafood Sector (SRA)] (/what-we-do/services/social-rapid-assessment/): a diagnostic, benchmarking and risk-assessment tool for conducting human rights due diligence in large and small-scale fisheries.
 * [The Financial Rapid Assessment (FRA)] (/what-we-do/services/financial-rapid-assessment/): a globally applicable tool designed to rapidly assess the business capacity of seafood enterprises.

 ----